COMMUNITY OUTREACH

 [ MAP ]

-The program is administered by the Harris County Sheriff’s Department and funded by H-GAC (Houston Galveston Area Council), Texas Department of Transportation, Harris County, Verizon Wireless and HADA.
+Since the MAP program’s inception, HADA has donated and placed 131 vehicles into service and has surpassed one million people assisted.
+The program is administered by the Harris County Sheriff’s Department and funded by METRO, Texas Department of Transportation, City of Houston, Houston TranStar and HADA.